AbdurRafayPOG/ART-Emergency-Services-APP/README.md

-# ART Emergency Services 🚨
+# Emergency Service 🚨

-ART Emergency Services is a Flutter-based Android mobile application developed to address the critical gap in centralized emergency response infrastructure for the citizens of Karachi, Pakistan.
+Emergency Service is a Flutter-based Android mobile application developed to address the critical gap in centralized emergency response infrastructure for the citizens of Karachi, Pakistan.
 It unifies six essential emergency service categories, namely **Helplines, Hospitals, Police Stations, Fire Stations, Pharmacies, and Blood Banks**, into a single, centralized, and accessible platform.

 ## 📖 About the Project